Unboxed-Software/solana-course/content/token-swap.md

 13. `maximumTokenA` - maximum amount of token A allowed to deposit
 14. `maximumTokenB` - maximum amount of token A allowed to deposit.

 The `maximumTokenA` and `maximumTokenB` arguments are used to prevent slippage.
-For simplicity, we will use a very large number for these arguments as calculating slippage is outside the scope of this lesson.
+The higher the number, the more slippage can possibly occur without a transaction failure.
+For simplicity, we'll use a very large number for these arguments.

 The instruction for depositing both token A and token B will look like this: